A Tigerwood deck highlights how wood decking is beautiful, versatile, & eco-friendly.

 - Tongue & Groove decking

-Contact Advantage Trim & Lumber for all your wood decking needs.
+Contact Advantage Lumber for all your wood decking needs.
 Even if you just need some 1x4x10 ipe, you can rest easy knowing that you’re buying premium grade decking at prices that can’t be beat.